OctanePay/payment-app/README.md

 ## Installation

 1. **Download the APK**:
-   - Obtain the OctanePay APK from the official [OctanePay website](https://octanepay.com/downloads) or your EDC provider’s portal.
+   - Obtain the OctanePay APK from Repository
    - Verify the APK’s digital signature to ensure authenticity.

 2. **Enable Unknown Sources**: